 The January schedule shift will reduce Smerconish’s workload to four daily hours of radio talk: one local-only hour from 3-4 PM followed by his syndicated show, delayed from its live midday slot to 4-7 PM.
 Moving Smerconish to afternoons on WPHT will displace Hannity, and current nighttime talker Dom Giordano will move to 9 AM-noon, replacing Beck.
 There’s a new morning voice coming to WPHT as well: Chris Stigall, who’s now the morning host at Entercom’s KCMO (710) in Kansas City, will be the new leadoff man in the “Big Talker” lineup.
 Out of WPHT’s present daytime syndicated lineup, only Rush Limbaugh will stay in place.

-130 unionized employees at NEW JERSEY's statewide NJN radio and TV network received layoff notices last week, the next step in Gov. Chris Christie's plan to end the state's operation of the public broadcaster by year's end.
-It's still not at all clear what will become of NJN's operations after December 31.
+130 unionized employees at NEW JERSEY’s statewide NJN radio and TV network received layoff notices last week, the next step in Gov. Chris Christie’s plan to end the state’s operation of the public broadcaster by year’s end.

 Late last week, state officials met with nonprofit funders and public broadcasting experts to try to map out a future for NJN that would meet Christie’s dual (and potentially contradictory) goals of eliminating state spending on public broadcasting while preserving NJN’s local programming and possibly even retaining some measure of state control over the networks.